 Your two year old toddler finds a hammer and decides to play Wreck It Ralph with your furniture

-Big, expensive flat screen tv falls of wall and breaks
+Big, expensive flat screen tv falls off wall and breaks

-An inebriated guest accidently releases bodily fluids on your expensive sofa and rug
+An inebriated guest accidently spills red wine all over your expensive sofa and rug

 A wild deer jumps through a picture window and goes wild, damaging furnishings before escaping the house